 |Aerial Photo from between 1939 and 1955, with Munro Hall and Women's Dormitories|

 The area was annexed to the city of Rochester in 1836.
-Azariah Boody donated 8 acres of land to the University in 1853 and sold another 16.9 acres, which together comprised the Prince Street Campus.
+Azariah Boody donated 8 acres of land to the University in 1853 and sold another 16.79 acres for $16,790, which together comprised the Prince Street Campus.
+Boody also held a mortgage on the property.
 In 1913 land for the Women's College given by Mrs. Aristine Pixley Munn of Gates, New York.
 The large University athletic field at Culver Road and Main Street, scene of sporting events from 1917 until the opening of the River Campus, which had been leased in 1940 to Montgomery Ward & Company for a store, returned to the University when the lease was terminated (1950) by mutual agreement.
 The College for Men moved to the new River Campus in 1930 and the women followed in 1955.
 Eastman School students moved a new downtown dormitory in 1989 and the old dorm became part of the City of Rochester's School of the Arts.
 The Memorial Art Gallery remains the only University facility on the property.

 Horse car service on University Avenue began in 1881.